ipavlic/apex-fp/website/docs/api/collection/DoubleCollection.md

 Double sum()
 ```

-Sums non-null `Double` values.
-Returns `null` if no such values exist in the collection.
+Sums non-null `Double` values if they exist.
+Returns an empty optional if no such values exist.

 **Example**
 ```apex